IngAlejandroVillanueva/calculator/README.md

 ```
 /src
-  /components
   App.vue     # Main component with template and input handling
-    useCalculator.ts   # Business logic for the calculator
   App.css     # Styles specific to the calculator component
 ```

 ## Setup and Installation